 - 1. Public business shall be conducted in a decent and orderly manner - 2.
 The minority is protected - 3.
 Every member is able to fully and freely express their opinion - 4.
 Full opportunity is provided for the consideration of every measure - 5.
-Heedless or impulsive legislative action is prevented.10
+Heedless or impulsive legislative action is prevented.

 In a majoritarian Parliament, the right of the government of the day (the majority) to legislate its agenda is balanced by the responsibility of non-government Members (the minority) to hold the government to account in a context in which they genuinely have their voices heard.
-Steven Reynolds describes bicameral Parliaments as 'a struggle between the "executive" model which focuses on facilitating the passing of the government's legislative agenda, and the "liberal" model which emphasises the role of Parliament to scrutinise the performance of government'.11
+Steven Reynolds describes bicameral Parliaments as 'a struggle between the "executive" model which focuses on facilitating the passing of the

-10 D. Blunt, Parliamentary Traditions, Innovation and 'The Great Principles' of English Parliamentary Law.
+&lt;sup>10 D. Blunt, Parliamentary Traditions, Innovation and 'The Great Principles' of English Parliamentary Law.
 Paper presented at 'Parliamentary Traditions and Procedural Innovation: What Works for Parliamentarians as Legislators in the 21st Century?', a professional development seminar of the Australian and New Zealand Association of Clerks-at-the-Table (ANZACATT), Canberra, 22-24 January 2012.